What we’ll cover:

 Talk to your plan administrator or tax advisor to understand the rules of using a 529 plan for student loans.

-When you have kids, you tend to always put their needs first.
+When you have kids, you tend to put their needs first.
 But if your kid doesn’t have plans to use the 529 plan, consider making yourself the beneficiary and use the funds for yourself.
 Some of us may have thought about taking some classes down the road when the kids have flown the coop and we have more time to pursue our own interests.

 This article is for informational purposes only and is not a substitute for individualized professional tax advice.
 Individuals should consult their own tax advisor for matters specific to their own taxes and.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA is not providing any financial, economic, legal, accounting, tax or other recommendations in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA or any of its affiliates.
 Neither Goldman Sachs Bank USA nor any of its affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements of any information contained in this document and any liability therefore is expressly disclaimed.